Category: Lost Albums (Page 8 of 14)

 The million dollar question is: whose female vocal was featured on a single, which topped the UK charts in 1991?

 A singer, who had already been an established solo artist in Germany and most of Europe; someone, who never made it into the UK in her own right, but whose voice pierced through the extraordinary seductive production of Romanian-born, German producer Michael Cretu.
-Meet SANDRA, one of the voices of ENIGMA, whose ‘Sadeness (Part I)’ achieved the top position in twenty four countries with its sensual connotations, based around the curious sexual desires of Marquis de Sade (hence, the original spelling of the name of the track).
+Meet Sandra Ann Lauer, one of the voices of ENIGMA, whose ‘Sadeness (Part I)’ achieved the top position in twenty four countries with its sensual connotations, based around the curious sexual desires of Marquis de Sade (hence, the original spelling of the name of the track).

-All that, veiled under exquisite Gregorian chants, interspersed with Latin and French lyrics, erotically whispered by SANDRA.
+All that, veiled under exquisite Gregorian chants, interspersed with Latin and French lyrics, erotically whispered by Sandra .
 The lady herself, born Sandra Ann Lauer, started off as the voice of female disco trio ARABESQUE, whose hits raised the roof in both Japan and their native Germany.

-Nine albums later and following the decrease in popularity of disco music, SANDRA and her partner Michael Cretu, decided to concentrate on their own project.
+Nine albums later and following the decrease in popularity of disco music, Sandra and her partner Michael Cretu, decided to concentrate on their own project.
 The first step was releasing a German version of ALPHAVILLE’s ‘Big In Japan’.
 The expectations, however, didn’t match reality; the track was a poor seller.

-SANDRA’s solo career started taking shape with the first album ‘The Long Play’ and its massive Euro hit single ‘(I’ll Never Be) Maria Magdalena’, cementing her position as one of the freshest sounding vocalists of the era.
+Sandra’s solo career started taking shape with the first album ‘The Long Play’ and its massive Euro hit single ‘(I’ll Never Be) Maria Magdalena’, cementing her position as one of the freshest sounding vocalists of the era.
 She moved to London for a while, to distil, not only her language skills, but also her singing.
-As her popularity grew, SANDRA married Cretu and relocated to Ibiza, where she concentrated on her third release ‘Into A Secret Land’.
+As her popularity grew, Sandra married Cretu and relocated to Ibiza, where she concentrated on her third release ‘Into A Secret Land’.

 The album consisted of nine tracks, four of which became subsequent singles and elevated the artist to the new heights of recognition.
 ‘Secret Land’ opened the album, with exquisite piano and PET SHOP BOYS inspired synth patterns as well as the clean vocals of Mrs Cretu.
-The song became the second single showcasing the album and, to date has been considered as one of SANDRA’s biggest hits.
+The song became the second single showcasing the album and, to date has been considered as one of Sandra’s biggest hits.

 ‘We’ll Be Together’, featuring the artist’s signature vocals, beefed up with Cretu’s own voice, was a marvellous dance track, punctuated with a clever use of added instruments, such as castanets, making it a Spanish hymn.
 It was also the first song to be co-written by the artist.